-- G.16 This landscape type has many sensitive natural, cultural and aesthetic/perceptual features that are vulnerable to change.
-Key landscape sensitivities include: - The intact chalk valley sides and occasional steep chalk cliffs that are vulnerable to quarrying operations. - The rural road network that is vulnerable to heavy traffic and pressures relating to road upgrades and 'improvements'. - The nucleated villages that are indicative of the medieval manorial system based around open fields.
-Views to church spires that are visible across the landscape are an important feature. - The historic ports and their relationship to the river. - The intact early enclosures around the medieval villages that remain and are vulnerable to boundary loss or lack of management. - The consistency in building materials including flint, red brick, timber and clay tiles which create a consistent, unified and intact character. - The remnant areas of chalk grassland on steeper slopes that are of great biodiversity interest and are vulnerable to changes in management particularly decline in grazing. - The deciduous woodlands and network of hedgerows on the lower slopes that form a strong woodled edge to the floodplain. - The tranquil, rural character of the landscape which forms a setting to the major river floodplains. - G.17 The woodlands and hedgerows limit visual sensitivity of this valley landscape, particularly on the lower slopes.
-However, the visibility of this landscape from opposite valley sides and from the adjacent downs increases the visual sensitivity of the valley sides.
-From within the valleys, the valley crests are seen against an open sky and are particularly visually sensitive.
+G.18 This landscape type has many sensitive physical and aesthetic/perceptual features that are vulnerable to change, as set out in the table below:

+Ke Key Landscape Sensitivities 1.
+The intact chalk valley sides and occasional steep chalk cliffs that are vulnerable to quarrying operations.
+2. The rural road network that is vulnerable to heavy traffic and pressures relating to road upgrades and 'improvements'.
+3. The nucleated villages that are indicative of the medieval manorial system based around open fields.
+Views to church spires that are visible across the landscape are an important feature.
+4. The historic ports (Arundel and Lewes) and their relationship to the river.
+5. The intact early enclosures around the medieval villages that remain and are vulnerable to boundary loss or lack of management.
+6. The consistency in building materials including flint, red brick, timber and clay tiles which create a consistent, unified and intact character.
+7. The remnant areas of chalk grassland on steeper slopes that are of great biodiversity interest and are vulnerable to changes in management particularly decline in grazing.

+- 8. The deciduous woodlands and network of hedgerows on the lower slopes that form a strong wooded edge to the floodplain - 9.
+The tranquil, rural character of the landscape which forms a setting to the major river floodplains - 10.
+The dark skies associated with the South Downs International Dark Skies Reserve which are vulnerable to light sources. - 11.
+The visibility of this landscape from opposite valley sides and from the adjacent downs increases the visual sensitivity of the valley sides.
+From within the valleys, the valley crests are seen against an open sky and are particularly visually sensitive